Currently Using – Outdoor

 After many years I also replaced my jacket and trousers for the 2022/23 season, going for a Burton Swash jacket and Reserve bib trousers.
 I get a bit of off mountain mileage out of the jacket, and tend to prefer looser ones.

-I sometimes ski on some cheap Head Cube 10 ski boots I picked up in a sale a few years back, and usually rented skis.
+I sometimes ski on some cheap Head Cube 10 ski boots I picked up in a sale years back, and usually rented skis.
 It’s very much a second place to snowboarding for me, but still fun.

 We often drive up to the mountains in our 1.5 litre family car, so I should mention we use Carmate Biathlon Quick Easy rubber ‘chains’.
 I’ve never really needed an SUV or 4 wheel drive car to get to most places we go.